cjphawes/green-unity-project-1/README.md

 #### Landing Page

 - **Landing Page Hero Section**
-  - The landing page includes a background image relating to the future of the planet, with lower brightness, to give visual aid to the paragraph and CTA button on top.
+  - It includes a background image relating to the future of the planet, with low brightness, to give visual aid to the paragraph and CTA button on top.
-  - CTA button (Join The Fight) is big and in the center providing visual hierarchy to the user to focus their attention on what I as the developer want them to click on, with an added visual animation of arrows pointing towards the CTA button.
+  - The CTA button is big and in the center providing visual hierarchy to the user to focus their attention on what I as the developer want them to click on, with an added visual animation of arrows pointing towards the CTA button.

 ![landing_page_hero_section](/assets/README-file-images/landing-page-hero-section.png)

 #### Opportunities Page

 - **Opportunities Section**
-  - A small paragraph giving guidance on how to start their jounrey volunteering.
+  - There's a small paragraph giving guidance on how to start their journey volunteering.
-  - Provides a variety of horizontal card style opportunities for the user to select.
-They includes a background image relating to the opportunity, with an associated icon, plus a small enticing description on what it entails.
-A visual element added is when hovering over a oppportunity, increasing in size to help the user identify which opportunity they are focused on.
-The associated icon helps the user decide what type of volunteering they would like to sign-up for.
+  - It provides a variety of horizontal card style opportunities for the user to select.
+They include a background image relating to the opportunity, with an associated icon, plus a small enticing description on the opportunity entails.
+A visual element added is when hovering over a oppportunity card, increasing in size to help the user identify which opportunity they are focused on.
+  - The associated icons help the user further identify which type of volunteering they have available to them.
-  - Each opportunity has a CTA Button and they all link to the Become a Member page.
+  - Each opportunity card has a CTA button, that all link to the Become a Member page.
 Visual aid is also given with changing background and border when hovering over it.
 - **Aside section**
-  - A selection of recommended external websites, using the `target="_blank"` attribute for creating external tab so users don't lose the webpage, that also help contribute to helping the planet/society with a description of what they do.
+  - A selection of recommended external websites, that help contribute to helping the planet/society with a description of what they do.
 This gives the user a variety of options not just from my website alone, making the user think my website is more official and professional.
+I also used the `target="_blank"` attribute, for creating external tab so users don't lose the webpage.

 ![opportunity_page](/assets/README-file-images/opportunities-page.png)

 #### Become a Member Page

 - **Sign-up Form**
-  - A visually easy form to fill out for sign-ups, asking basic information needed from the volunteers.
-Large in size for users to see and also `placeholder` attribute is used to aid users in case of uncertainty for inputs.
+  - A visually easy form to fill out for new sign-ups, asking for basic information needed from new volunteers.
+It's large in size for users to see and the `placeholder` attribute is used to aid users in cases of uncertainty for inputs.
 Each input also has the `required` attribute so no section is missed.
-  - CTA button (Get Started Now) on hover changes colour so the user knows what they're hovering on.
+  - The CTA button, on hover, changes colour so the user knows what they're hovering over.
 - **FAQ's**
-  - 4 FAQ's in a dropdown style providing common answers to questions.
-Low transparency on the background to see the background image which relates to providing care and love to the world.
+  - There's four FAQ's in a dropdown style, providing common answers to questions.
+Low transparency is used on the background to make the background image, relating to providing care and love to the world, and text stand out more to the user.

 ![become-a-member-page](/assets/readme-file-images/become-a-member-page.png)

 #### Completed Sign-up Page

-- Visualisation for the user to show the CTA button has worked and they have signed up successfully.
+- This shows visualisation for the user, showing the CTA button has worked and they have successfully signed up.
-- Added animation of green tick pulsating for more creativity to the page and make it come alive more.
+- There's an animation of green tick pulsating, adding more creatviity to the page and make it come alive more.
+- There's two redirection links, back to the landing page and opportunities page in case they want to continue browsing the website without using the browsers back/fowards buttons.

 ![completed-signup-page](/assets/readme-file-images/completed-signup-page.png)

-### Future features
+### Future Features to Implement

 - A profile page for the volunteer once they've signed up which integrates with the future feature below.
 - Favouriting volunteering opportunities, which can then be viewed in your profile section.